takapi327/lepusframework/README.md

 ## Quickstart with sbt
 Lepus Framework is not an official, publicly available plugin, but is privately maintained.

 Therefore, S3 is used as maven.
-To use Lepus Framework plug-ins from s3, the following plug-in must be configured under project/project/build.sbt of the project to be used.
+To use Lepus Framework plugins from s3, the following plugin must be configured under project/project/build.sbt of the project to be used.

 :warning: If it is project/build.sbt or plugin.sbt, I can't get the plugin properly and an error occurs. :warning: